Scientific Name: Pan troglodytes

 Chimpanzees are highly intelligent and complex creatures.
 They are social animals and live in communities of up to 80 individuals.
 They are nomadic creatures, meaning that they sleep in a different place each night within a designated range of territory.
 They spend their days searching for food, and at night they build individual nests high up in the forest canopy.

 You may have noticed that chimpanzees are capable of a wide variety of facial expressions that can reveal many emotions.
-These expressions, along with numerous gestures and 24 identified vocalizations, help chimpanzees communicate to other group members.
+These expressions, along with numerous gestures and at least 34 identified vocalizations, help chimpanzees communicate to other group members.

 Chimpanzees are not only gifted communicators, but they are also skilled craftsmen.
 They create tools from natural objects and have been observed using rocks to smash nutshells, sticks as weapons, and even leaves as sponges.
 This fascinating behavior, however, is not instinctual, but is culturally acquired through observation.
 Their talent with tools can be attributed to their large brain, which enables them to exhibit a type of intelligence more like that of a human than does any other mammal.
 They also have highly developed hearing and sight, and like all apes, color vision.